Titanium(III) chloride: Synthesis and reactivity

-The ternary halides, such as A3TiCl6, have structures that depend on the cation (A+) added.
+The trichloride is a Lewis acid, forming ternary hexahalide complexes with stoichiometry M3TiCl6.
+These have structures that depend on the cation (M+) added.
 Caesium chloride treated with titanium(II) chloride and hexachlorobenzene produces crystalline CsTi2Cl7.
 In these structures Ti3+ exhibits octahedral coordination geometry.

 Applications

 TiCl3 is the main Ziegler–Natta catalyst, responsible for most industrial production of polyethylene.
 The catalytic activities depend strongly on the polymorph of the TiCl3 (α vs. β vs. γ vs. δ) and the method of preparation.

 Laboratory use

 TiCl3 is also a specialized reagent in organic synthesis, useful for reductive coupling reactions, often in the presence of added reducing agents such as zinc.
 It reduces oximes to imines.
 Titanium trichloride can reduce nitrate to ammonium ion thereby allowing for the sequential analysis of nitrate and ammonia.
 Slow deterioration occurs in air-exposed titanium trichloride, often resulting in erratic results, such as in reductive coupling reactions.

 Safety

 TiCl3 and most of its complexes are typically handled under air-free conditions to prevent reactions with oxygen and moisture.
 Samples of TiCl3 can be relatively air stable or pyrophoric.